 The restaurant's name is a nod to Colonial Williamsburg without being too cute.
 “Amber” is for the color of the typical ox used from the 15th through 18th centuries (give or take a few decades) when the animal was the “Beast of Burden” that took hops to market and helped turn the land for the farmers.
 They have a handsome ox painted on the wall when you enter the brewpub and their logo is an appropriate symbol of both hops and the animal.

 We also tried the pork dumplings, buttermilk biscuits with Maldon flaky salt on top (the best salt ever!), catfish entree on a dreamy bed of broccoli-rice casserole, and short ribs with Moroccan spices and cauliflower.
-We had the “Not Your Grandma’s” Chocolate Pudding for dessert.
+The “Not Your Grandma's” Chocolate Pudding was perfect for dessert.

 Tour Historic Jamestowne and the Old Glass House